xsscx/srd/README.md

 This is Hoyt's Public Domain & Collaboration Research Code Collection [SRD0009] that is run on an Apple Security Research Device, the Apple SRD.
 The Target iOS ranges are 14Beta -> 15Beta.
 The Target Platform is iPhone 11 which is aka iPhone 12,1.
 The Model Number is MWL72LL/A.

+Crowdsource: Proof & Audit for the Apple Security Research Device.
+Create a PR, send a DM or Tweet.
+Help us Validate & Proof the Apple SRD.
+Your Ideas can be a Proof for the SRD.
+All Result to be Published into the Public Domain immediately.

 This Repo is Public Domain and I hope you will contribute your Code, Comments and Suggestions.

 SRD Details